stooged/PS5-Server/README.md

 the esp8266 server will redirect the user guide https request to the servers internal http index page.<br>
 <br><br>

+this is just a basic server to host the files from https://github.com/Cryptogenic/PS5-4.03-Kernel-Exploit

 Settings for the D1 Mini PRO<br><br>
 The CPU frequency must be <b>160 MHz</b><br>